 In most cases, batteries last three to five years, depending on the weather conditions they operate in, electronic demand, driving habits, and maintenance.

-Knowing when the battery might fail has become more difficult than it used to be.
+Knowing when a truck's battery might fail has become more difficult than it used to be.
 New chemistry makeups in batteries make the signs less obvious than years ago, according to White.

 - Checking and confirming the hold-downs.
 When technicians do not secure the battery properly, Brady said, the extra vibration and jolting will damage the battery.